 This section describes the Distributor registers whose implementation is specific to the GIC-500.
-The ARM[®] Generic Interrupt Controller Architecture Specification version 3.0 describes all the other registers.
+The ARM[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0 describes all the other registers.

 3.4.1 Distributor Implementer Identification Register